dustinpfister/blog_posts/_posts/statistics-experimental-design.md

 <!-- more -->

+## 1 - Mu first attempt as Experimental design in Statistics

+So then this will be my first attempt at Experimental design in statstics where I would like to work out some kind of experament that might help me make better choices when it comes to what I choose to write about with this website.
+My time is valubule to me and I want to write about things that are worth an inverment of my time.
+There is just wriring about things purly for the intresnuc value of doing so, and with many catagories on this site that is more or less the only thing that continues to drive me forward.
+However for the sake of the subject matter of this post I should make this about just simply getting more traffic, so it would be a good idea to have some way to go about indexing posts, and whole cataories of content by some kind of metric that will show me what is working well, and what is not working so well when it comes to writijng for the sake of gaining orgainic traffic.

+### 1.1 - Must come up with a research question

+### 1.2 - I am going to want to have soemthing to function as a control

-## 1 - Some basic tools
+### 1.3 - Some basic tools

-So first off I am going to want to come up with some basic tools that will help me to just come up with a Clicks Per Thousand Words Per Day \(CPTWPD\) value.
+So I am going to want to come up with some basic tools that will help me to just come up with a Clicks Per Thousand Words Per Day \(CPTWPD\) value.
 I can then use these basic tools to create an array of objects for each category that I am writing about where each object will contain a CPTWPD value.

 I might end up with a few methods if I put enough time into this, but there are just two simple pure functions that come to mind thus far.
 I will want one function where I plug in word count, traffic, and a count of days that will return a CPTWPD value.
 I will then want another pure function that will take this CPTWPD value, and if also given the same values for word count and days should return the same value for traffic.

-### 1.1 - Pure function to get "Clicks Per Thousand Words Per Day"
+### 1.4 - Pure function to get "Clicks Per Thousand Words Per Day"

 So then this is what I worked out for my function that will return the CPTWPD value that I want.
 The function is an example of a pure function where the same set of arguments will always return the same result.
 The arguments that I pass for word count, traffic, and days are examples of indepedant varabules, and the returned product can be considered a depedant variable that is the CPTWPD value that I want for a given set of arguments.